Joanne Fush1

 Laura (Thompson) Gardner

 Laura Althea Thompson was born on 3 August 1834 in Alexander, Genesee County, New York.
-She was the daughter of George Vaughn and Lucia (Spaulding) Thompson.1,2 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 26 April 1849 in Salt Lake City, State of Deseret, now Utah.1 Laura Althea Thompson died on 10 July 1899 in Afton, Uinta County, Wyoming, now Lincoln County, at age 64.2 She was buried on 14 July 1899 in Salt Lake City Cemetery, Salt Lake City, Salt Lake County, Utah, Plot: D-9-6.3,4
+She was the daughter of George Vaughn and Lucia (Spaulding) Thompson.1,3,2 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 3 March 1851 in Salt Lake City, Utah Territory.1,2 Laura Althea Thompson died on 10 July 1899 in Afton, Uinta County, Wyoming, now Lincoln County, at age 64.3,4 She was buried on 14 July 1899 in Salt Lake City Cemetery, Salt Lake City, Salt Lake County, Utah, Plot: D-9-6.5

 Children of Laura Althea Thompson and Archibald Gardner